RobertoDeveloper/NodeJsPractices/README.md

 # NodeJsBestPractices
 This repo outlines best practices when developing in NodeJS.

+I have provided the callConnectDB.js file that demonstrates how to use the connectDB.js file as promised!

 # connectDB.js demonstrates the following How To's:
 How to centralize your database access to your NodeJs Application